Resources for Sheep & Goat Owners

 - Body Temperature: If you new lamb or kid is huddled up, shivering, and not wanting to eat or drink, TAKE THEIR TEMPERATURE ASAP.
 It should be 102–103°… If it’s less, they have hypothermia and need to be warmed up.
 If it’s higher than 103, it’s an infection – call your vet.
 Babies must have a minimum body temperature of 101°F to metabolize milk and food.

 - Bedding in Stalls (pine shavings and/or straw): From fall through kidding/lambing season, we use the deep bedding method – it is considered the most economical, environmentally sustainable, warmest in winter, and overall best method.
-The deep bedding method is legally required in Sweden for the commercial livestock enterprise, and they have the highest standards in the world.
 Prior to winter, we vacuum all of the barn cobwebs (they are dust catchers in the winter) and do a really deep clean before establishing the winter bedding.
 In spring, we deep clean again and work hard to keep the barn completely clean for the respiratory health of babies and the udder health of mamas.

 - NEVER heat the barn!!
 When the cold weather comes, goats and sheep need to have a space out of the weather and wind, dry feet, and someone to snuggle with.
 It is normal for them to shiver at the start of winter – they are acclimating.
 As long as they continue to eat, drink, chew their cud, pee, and poop, all is well.
 When in doubt, take their temperature!

 - Considerations for Males: Unless they are castrated/banded, both little rams and bucklings can impregnate at just 90 days +/-!!!
 Ewe lambs and doelings should be around 9 months and/or 70% of their predicted adult weight before breeding.
 Breeding males will likely 'spar' with each other (especially if a female within a mile comes into heat), but if they start really fighting, they will need to be separated because they could end up getting hurt or losing confidence.
 If you are raising your goats as pets, they will require very little grain, except possibly in winter.
-Males can get urinary tract infections if their diet is out of balance and too high in grain.
+Males can get urinary tract infections if their diet is out of balance and too high in grain - it is always a case of Ca:P imbalance.
 To ensure the right balance, you can buy specifically formulated grain for males.

 Essential Books for Beginners